0exp/redis_queued_locks/README.md

 ##### `"redis_queued_locks.release_locks_of"`
 - <sup>\[[back to the list](#instrumentation-events)\]</sup>
-- an event signalizes about the released locks (and removement from lock queues) of the concrete host and acquirer;
+- an event signalizes about the released locks (and removement of all lock requests from lock queues) of the concrete host and acquirer;
 - raised from `#clear_locks_of` and `#clear_current_locks` (`#release_locks_of` and `#release_current_locks` respectively);
 - payload:
   - `:rel_time` - `float`/`milliseconds` - time spent on "release locks of" operation;